ipums/ipums.github.io/_drafts/big-data-on-a-laptop-tools-and-strategies-part-2.md

 <a href="/images/percent_bikers_by_income.png"><img src="/images/percent_bikers_by_income.png" alt="Graph of percent bikers by income" width="800" height="600" /></a>

 So it appears biking increases a lot as income rises, and it's interesting to note the two spikes on both graphs of bikers and walkers and bikers.
-Notably, walking among low income people drops off sharply as income increases.
+Notably, walking among low income people drops off sharply as income increases, while biking goes in the other direction.
 Overall, we can see the higher rate of biking among tech workers is in line with everyone else earning similar incomes ($70,000 to $160,000).

-To be clear, all we've seen so far are some interesting coorelations; we could include a number of additional variables to tease out connections between occupation, income and lifestyles.
+To be clear, all we've seen so far are some interesting corelations; we could include a number of additional variables to tease out connections between occupation, income and lifestyles.
 The point here is that this sort of tool chain makes it easy to iterate quickly, testing different hypotheses and rapidly analyzing the data from multiple angles as we refine our inquiry.

 # Parquet with Python: PyArrow